-We were organized in Delaware on January 7, 2008 and commenced operations on May 20, 2008 when our IPO of ten million shares of common stock was completed.
-Mr. Wilkus and Dr. Puryear were appointed to the Board of Directors on January 9, 2008, and the independent directors were appointed to the Board of Directors on May 12, 2008 in connection with our IPO.
-Each independent director was paid a retainer for service on the Board of Directors during 2010 at an annual rate of \$40,000 payable quarterly in advance.
+We were organized in Delaware on January 7, 2008, and commenced operations on May 20, 2008, when our initial public offering ("IPO") of ten million shares of common stock was completed.
+Mr. Wilkus and Dr. Puryear were appointed to the Board of Directors on January 9, 2008, and independent directors Dr. Davis and Messrs.
+Dobbs and Harvey were appointed to the Board of Directors on May 12, 2008 in connection with our IPO.
+Messrs.
+Couch and Flax were appointed to the Board of Directors on July 26, 2011.
+Mr. Couch, an independent director, was also appointed to the Audit Committee and Compensation and Corporate Governance Committee on February 6, 2012.
+Each independent director was paid a retainer for service on the Board of Directors during 2011 at an annual rate of \$40,000 payable quarterly in advance, which amount was prorated for Mr. Couch.
 In addition, the chair of our Audit Committee was paid a retainer at an annual rate of \$15,000 and the chair of our Compensation and Corporate Governance Committee was paid an annual retainer of \$5,000, each payable quarterly in advance.
-During 2010, the independent directors also received a fee of \$1,500 per meeting for attending Board or committee meetings and certain other Board-related functions approved by the Chairman of our Board of Directors.
-Independent directors are reimbursed for travel expenses incurred in connection with such Board and committee meetings and Board-related functions.
-Directors who are also employees or directors of American Capital or any of its affiliates, including our Manager, do not receive any compensation from us for service as a member of the Board of Directors.
-American Capital, however, does have a policy to pay its non-employee directors fees for serving on the board of directors of its portfolio companies or its funds under management (such as AGNC) and under this policy, Dr. Puryear received \$55,000 from American Capital for his service on our Board of Directors during 2010, in lieu of any payment by us.
+During 2011, the independent directors also received a fee of \$1,500 per meeting for attending Board or committee meetings and certain other Board-related functions approved by the Chair of our Board of Directors who are also employees or directors of American Capital or any of its affiliates, including our Manager, do not receive any compensation from us for service as a member of the Board of Directors.
+American Capital, however, does have a policy to pay its non-employee directors fees for serving on the board of directors of its portfolio companies or its funds under management (such as AGNC) and under this policy, Dr. Puryear received \$59,500 from American Capital for his service on our Board of Directors during 2011, in lieu of any payment by us.

-On March 30, 2010, each of our independent directors received 1,500 shares of restricted common stock, which vest ratably over a three-year period, subject to their continued service on our Board of Directors, under the American Capital Agency Corp.
+On February 7, 2011, each of Dr. Davis and Messrs.
+Dobbs and Harvey received 3,000 shares of restricted common stock, and on July 26, 2011, Mr. Couch received 3,000 shares of restricted common stock, all of which vest ratably over a three-year period, subject to their continued service on our Board of Directors, under the American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors described below.

-The following table sets forth the compensation received by each independent director during 2010:
+The following table sets forth the compensation received by each independent director during 2011:

-Change in

-Pension

-Value

-and

-Non-Equity Nonqualified

-Fees Earned Stock Option Incentive Plan Deferred All Other

-or Paid in Awards Awards Compensation Compensation Compensation Total
+Fees Earned or Paid in Stock Awards Option Awards Non-Equity Incentive Plan Compensation Change in Pension Value and Nonqualified Deferred Compensation All Other Compensation Total

 Name Cash (\$) (\$)(1) (\$) (\$) Earnings (\$) (\$)

-M ' A D ' =0.000 20 =0=
+Robert M. Couch 29,000 86,940 115,940

-Morris A. Davis 70,000 38,595 108,595
+Morris A. Davis 67,000 87,210 - - - 154,210

-Randy E. Dobbs 70,000 75,000 38,595 108,595 113,595
+Randy E. Dobbs 72,000 87,210 - - - 159,210

+Larry K. Harvey 88,000 87,210 - 175,210